barkesaid/InterviewPractise/README.md

 # InterviewPractise
-Sample Interview questions from Microsoft
+Sample Interview questions from Microsoft shared slides I have done these questions using PHP, however some are incomplete.